 Ready to get started on your next DIY painting project?
 Do you have everything you need?
+I have the ultimate checklist for furniture painting project.
 Even for seasoned DIY’ers, the supply list for a new project can sometime be daunting.
 And you usually end up making at least one run to the hardware store mid-project anyway when you run out of something! 🙂

 We have tested a large majority of supplies including paint brushes, sponges, cleaning products and more.
 We have accumulated a substantial list of what we usually need, and thought you might find it helpful, too!
 Bonus: You can download our painting instruction manual here.